Please read our Booking Terms and Conditions carefully as they set out Travel Department's respective rights and obligations.

 (c) the exchange rates which apply to the particular package plus VAT.

 It is a condition of this contract that the Consumer is covered either by the travel insurance scheme arranged by the Organiser or covered by another travel insurance scheme which furnishes the consumer with at least the same level of cover as that afforded by the travel scheme arranged by the Organiser.
 The Consumer’s attention is drawn to the exclusion clauses and excess on the insurance policy and to the obligation contained therein to disclose any material facts at the time of purchasing the insurance policy arranged by the Organiser.
 It is the responsibility of the consumer to read their insurance policy before they travel and check that the insurance scheme provides the consumer with the desired level of cover.
-In the event that the Consumer does not avail of the Organiser’s travel insurance scheme he must furnish details of the alternative travel insurance scheme which he has arranged at the time of booking.
+In the event that the Consumer does not avail of the Organiser’s travel insurance scheme it is his responsibility to ensure he has his own adequate travel insurance.
 It is the responsibility of the Consumer to check that the insurance cover scheme provides the Consumer with his desired level of cover.
 In so arranging insurance cover for the Consumer the Organiser is acting as agent of the relevant Insurer and shall not be responsible to the Consumer for any default by the Insurer under that policy.
 All claims made against the insurance policy shall be made directly to the Insurer.
 The Consumer shall be responsible for making any special or increased insurance arrangements which he deems necessary.
 The Organiser reserves the right to levy an administration charge in respect of any additional work or expenditure incurred by the Organiser in assessing the adequacy of the cover afforded by the alternative travel insurance scheme being taken out by the Consumer.
-THE CONSUMER’S ATTENTION IS DRAWN TO THE EXCLUSION CLAUSES AND EXCESSES IN THE INSURANCE POLICY ARRANGED BY THE ORGANISER.
+It is his responsibility to ensure he has his own adequate travel insurance.

 If after acceptance by the Organiser, a Consumer wishes to alter a holiday, the Organiser may do so at its discretion if practicable.
 A request for alteration must be made by the Consumer in writing to the Organiser; a non-refundable amendment fee of €35 per person together with a charge for any costs incurred by the Organiser and any costs or charges incurred or imposed by any of his suppliers will apply.
 If the alteration is impracticable the original holiday arrangement shall continue to apply.
 No alteration by the Consumer shall be effective until such time as the Organiser issues written confirmation of acceptance of such alteration.
 No changes can be made unless outside 10 weeks of the original departure date.
 If only some of the Consumers on a booking request a change, which is found to be practicable, a price adjustment for all Consumers on the same booking may be payable and must be discharged on the date shown in the Organiser’s written confirmation of such change.
 If default is made by the Consumer in complying with the foregoing requirements, the Organiser shall have the right to cancel the holiday in accordance with Clause 7, and the cancellation charges as provided for in Clause 7 are payable by the Consumer.